coralogix/terraform-provider-coralogix/docs/index.md

 ```

 ## Argument Reference

-- `api_key` (String, Sensitive) A key for using coralogix APIs (Auto Generated), appropriate for the defined environment.
+- `api_key` (String, Sensitive) A key for using coralogix APIs (Auto Generated), appropriate for the defined environment. environment variable 'CORALOGIX_API_KEY' can be defined instead.
-- `env` (String) The Coralogix API environment. can be one of ["APAC1" "APAC2" "EUROPE1" "EUROPE2" "USA1"]
+- `env` (String) The Coralogix API environment. can be one of ["APAC1" "APAC2" "EUROPE1" "EUROPE2" "USA1"]. environment variable 'CORALOGIX_ENV' can be defined instead.
+- `teams_api_key` (String, Sensitive) A key for accessing teams API, appropriate for the defined environment.
+- `url` (String) The Coralogix endpoint.
+Conflict With 'env'. environment variable 'CORALOGIX_URL' can be define instead.